At Good Energy, we use biogas both in our 100% renewable electricity supply, and as part of our green gas product.

 Refining the biogas and removing the carbon dioxide creates biomethane, which can be pumped into the public gas grid and used in the same way as natural gas.
 10% of Good Energy’s green gas product comes from biomethane.

 Biogas can also be burnt to generate renewable electricity.
-This currently makes up over 40% of our renewable electricity fuel mix.
+See our current fuel mix to see how much of our electricity comes from biogeneration.

 How does anaerobic digestion work?